Aruba Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-Visas to Aruba are not required by nationals referred to in the chart above for stays of up to 30 days.
-The total amount of days a person can stay in Aruba as a tourist cannot exceed 180 days per year.
+Visas to Aruba are not required by the nationals referred to in the chart above for stays of up to 90 days within a 180-day period.
+Dutch and US-nationals can stay up to 180 days within a year without a visa.

 Nationals not referred to in the chart above are advised to contact the nearest Dutch Embassy to check visa requirements.